noah-nuebling/mac-mouse-fix-website-old/licenseinfo/README.md

 - Reasons for making MMF free in certain countries:
   - China (CN): Gumroad is blocked by the great Firewall
   - Russia (RU): Not totally sure anymore.
 I think PayPal and credit cards which Gumroad supports don't work in Russia because of the war.
   - India (IN): Seems like PayPal doesn't work and many Indians don't have a credit card.
+So Gumroad is not a good option.
 See [this mail](message:<6F7DBCB6-CF25-4FA4-8EC1-B9ACA7DF414F@icloud.com>).